Local Birding Areas

 Cairns 1hr 30 mins

-For more information on the local area and birdwatching sites Jo Wieneke's book "Where to Watch Birds in North-east Queensland" is recommended.
-Lloyd Nielsen's "Birding Australia" book covers Australia, including North-east Queensland and is a complete directory of Australian birding that is constantly updated.
-Both books are available in our shop at the Lodge or direct from Lloyd at
+For more information on birdwatching sites Lloyd Nielsen's "Birding Australia" book covers Australia, including North-east Queensland and is a complete directory of Australian birding that is constantly updated.
+The book is available direct from Lloyd at Birding Australia.

-Information brochures to local birding sites are available to download from the Birds Australia – North Queensland web site.
+Information brochures to local birding sites are available for download at the BirdLife Northern Queensland web site.
+Follow the link and click on Birding in the top navigation bar.